OSU-App-Club/ClubInfo/README.md

 Questions
 =========

-If you ever have any questions, feel free to send the group an email with app-club@engr.orst.edu or to me ([Phillip](https://github.com/cartermp)) directly at carterp@onid.oregonstate.edu
+If you ever have any questions, feel free to send the group an email with app-club@engr.orst.edu or to ([Rutger](https://github.com/rutgerfarry)) directly at farryr@onid.oregonstate.edu.